fbertra/scala-js-anonymous-ffi/README.md

 As "Params" extends js.Object and the class "Params" doesn't exist in the Javascript lib, we need to provide a implementation of the "Params" function: this is done in "src/main/resources/anonymous.js"

-The scala-js-anonymous-ffi-client desmostrate how to use the Scala API
+The "scala-js-anonymous-ffi-client" project shows how to use the Scala API